 Step away from your desk and enjoy lunch outdoors this April!
 Join us every Wednesday from 11:00 a.m. - 1:00 p.m.
 The food truck will be parked along N. 21st Street in front of the NIC Plaza.

-April 1 - Harper Smokehouse
+April 1 - Harper's Smokehouse

 April 8 - The Tastee Trailer